AtomMaterialUI/material-theme-docs/docs/faq-troubleshooting.md

 and type `Registry`.
 Then you will see at the top the edited values.
 Simply press Revert to those you don't want.

 **Update 2.5.0:** The Dark Title Bar option is now moved inside the Appearance panel of the IDE, named _Dark Window Headers_ (and currently contains the same problems as above).
 However, a new option `Themed Title Bar` have taken its place in the Material Theme Settings and allows to completely theme the title bar.
-However it also overrides the _Dark Window Headers_ setting.

-**Q**: **I've got two title bars! / My title bar is gone! / My title bar is ...**
+**Q**: **I've got two title bars! / My title bar is gone! / My title bar is …**

 **A**: This is due to the _Experimental Themed Title Bar_ implemented since 4.3.0.
 This feature is still in its experimental state so there could still be bugs.
 Please open an issue in the GitHub repository, and if it bothers you, you can either revert to the JRE 8, or disable the feature and restart the IDE to get back the real title bar.

 **Q**: **Somehow I've updated the plugin and now my window is empty!!!!!**

 **A**: This is a rare and weird case due to the custom title bar implementation.
-Reports have indicated that this issue happens only once and is fixed by... resizing the window!
+Reports have indicated that this issue happens only once and is fixed by… resizing the window!
 Theoretically it should be enough to fix the issue but if it's not the case, please disable the _Themed Title Bar_ until a fix is found.

 **Q**: **What is that analytics option?
 What data are collected?**